 "It is broad language and it would allow a family that has an objection to some kind of instruction to have their child not participate in that.
 I don't think many parents, realistically, are going to do that.
 There is no obligation for a school to provide them with a separate curriculum.
 This would not be restricted to Christians by any means – the language of this would protect Christians, Hindus, Muslims, Jews – those of all faiths," said Mike Hoey, Executive Director of the Missouri Catholic Conference.

 Focus on the Family, a national-recognized Evangelical group, has endorsed Amendment 2.
 Representatives were not immediately available for comment.
 Likewise, calls placed to the Christian Life Commission of the Missouri Baptist Convention, who have also endorsed the Amendment, were not returned.
 The Missouri Family Policy Council, additionally, has yet to respond to calls.

 "We're asking our members to vote "no" on Amendment 2 because we think that the ballot summary is misleading.
 It doesn't give voters an accurate presentation of what's in the language of the amendment," said Diane Balogh, communications specialist with a St. Louis office of the American Civil Liberties Union.

 Calls to Columbia's Islamic Center of Central Missouri went unanswered.
 While the language of Amendment 2 appears to be all-inclusive, it makes no mention of the extent to which religious protections may find themselves in the months to come should the Amendment be passed.
 Would, for instance, Muslim students, or those of other faiths, be granted separate prayer facilities if sought or requested?

-Page 2 of 2 - "This may broaden rights, but it will allow students to opt out of something they stand against for religious reasons.
+"This may broaden rights, but it will allow students to opt out of something they stand against for religious reasons.
 Because the amendment is poorly written, we see it as opening the door up to endless litigation," said Balogh.